dubdia/mavs-rc/README.md

 Mav's RC is a **application to remote control linux systems via ssh/sftp**.
 It aims to make interaction with a remote host easier by combing several features into one program and without the need of installing anything on the remote system.

 I build this application for my personal use, but why not make it open-source so it may help others i thought so here we are.
-But please be aware that this application might contain bugs and use it at your own risk!
+But please be aware that this application might contain bugs so use it at your own risk.

 The application should be multi-platform because it was build using electron, but i have only tested it on Windows 11.